What is Otosclerosis?

 If you don’t want hearing aids, stapedectomy is a surgical procedure that can be used to treat otosclerosis.
 Stapedectomy is usually done as an outpatient in a surgical center with the person under anesthesia.
 With the aid of a microscope, the eardrum is lifted up so as to view the bones of hearing, specifically the stapes.
 The stapes bone is removed and replaced with an artificial bone made of various materials.
 This surgery has a success rate of about 90%.
 In 1-2% of surgeries, the hearing worsens after surgery for unknown reasons.

-At Advanced Audiology and Hearing Aid Services, we diagnose and treat people of all ages.
-We specialize in hearing tests, hearing aids and other solutions for your hearing health.
+At Advanced Specialty Care, we diagnose and treat people of all ages.
+Our Doctors of Audiology specialize in hearing tests, hearing aids and other solutions for your hearing health.
 Our audiologists are conveniently located with offices in Danbury, New Milford, Norwalk and Ridgefield in Fairfield County, CT.
+Call us or request your appointment today:

 — Jeffrey Monroe, M.D.